Professional Indemnity Insurance (PI) that protects you and your business

 Our PI insurance policy provides protection for your business if a client is unhappy with your work or advice.
 It also covers legal costs and expenses in defending a claim as well as compensation payable to your client for loss or damages.

 Getting professional indemnity insurance cover is quick and simple.
-You can get cover for as little as £6.55 a month (£78.40 per year), with the option to pay monthly.
+You can get cover from less than £7.00 a month, with the option to pay monthly and spread the cost.

 Get in touch with the Caunce O’Hara team to discuss the right level of cover for your needs on 0161 833 2100.